drpicox/david-rodenas.com/_notes/robot-cleaning-ai.md

 As a reference test,
 I decide to implement an AI which behavior is random: at any step it chooses one random action to perform.
-The initial intentaion was to find a worst case scenario to compare behaviors.
+The initial intention was to find a worst case scenario to compare behaviors.

-Many tests and many executions are perfomed.
+Many tests and many executions are performed.
 Performance results for 50, 100 and 500 are presented in the following graphic.
 Vertical is the performance, horizontal is the number of steps.